modes-cemi/dimControl/README.md

 ## Presentation

-The development and application of `dimControl` have been presented at the following scientific meetings:
+`dimControl` and previous work related to 3D data processing in R have been presented on the following occasions:

 * Romarís-Lodeiro, N., Benavente-Fernández, O., Fernández-Casal, R., Naya-Fernández, S., & Tarrío-Saavedra, J. (2026, September 4).